Website Traffic Analysis: How to Understand Your Visitors

 Pageviews

-Every time a page loads in a browser, that is a pageview.
-One visitor viewing five pages generates five pageviews.
-When combined with unique visitors, this reveals engagement depth.
+Every page load counts as one pageview.
 A high pages-per-visit ratio (above 2.0) suggests visitors are exploring your content rather than bouncing after the first page.

 Bounce Rate

 The percentage of visitors who land on a page and leave without interacting further.
-A bounce rate above 70% on landing pages often signals a mismatch between what visitors expect and what they find.
-However, context matters: a blog post with a high bounce rate can be perfectly healthy if readers got what they needed.
+Above 70% on landing pages often signals a mismatch between expectations and content.

 Average Time on Page

 How long visitors spend on a specific page before navigating away.
-For content-heavy pages, longer times typically indicate genuine engagement.
-For action-oriented pages (pricing, checkout), shorter times may actually signal efficiency rather than a problem.
+For content-heavy pages, longer times indicate engagement.
+For action pages, shorter times may signal efficiency.

 Sessions

 A session groups a visitor's activity into a single sitting.
-If someone visits your site, leaves, and returns an hour later, most tools count that as two sessions.
 Tracking sessions alongside unique visitors shows how often people come back — a strong indicator of content value and brand recall.

 Pro Tip